-At 31 December 2020, approximately 99% of the interest-bearing net debt of the Group was at fixed rate.
+At 31 December 2021, approximately 111% of the interest-bearing net debt of the Group was at fixed rate.
+The part at floating rate represents a net asset of -11%.

-A 1% rise of variable interest rates (including derivatives) would cause an increase of 1,800,000.00 € in the financial charges of the Group in 2020.
+A 1% rise of variable interest rates (including derivatives) wouldn't cause an increase of the financial charges of the Group in 2021 due to the fact that the financial liabilities at floating rate are totally covered by derivatives.